PR AI Tools: Best Practices and Pitfalls

 Let’s face it, if you’re not incorporating AI into your day-to-day workflows, you’re behind – whether you like it or not.
 As a public relations practitioner, I personally felt hesitant for a bit, fearing I’d unintentionally violate any ethics or copyright laws.
-AI tools are not only fascinating to play around with, but can provide incredible time-saving benefits for day-to-day client work.
+AI tools are fascinating to play around with, but more importantly can provide incredible time-saving benefits for day-to-day client work.
 Some of the benefits I’ve personally found:

 • Content / Article Summarization